karthikjaps/powerupcloud-wp/README.md

 ## Terraform to setup AWS

-I am keeping terraform plan in S3 , so that it can be used by multiple users
+In a single VPC, deploy a wordpress application and web infrastructure which is highly available, elastically scalable and easily recoverable , Terraform will create all required resources in AWS to run wordpress by using terraform configuration files under terraform folder, additionally it will create a jenkins as well pulled from [Jenkins](https://hub.docker.com/r/jamsheer/awscli-jenkins/), I am keeping terraform state in S3 , so that it can be used by multiple users

 ### Initialize
 ```